 Balance your weight on a board in a few minutes.

-Place the skateboard on a mat or grass where it does not move as free as on concrete.
+Place the skateboard on a mat or grass where it does not move as freely as on concrete.
 Put your front foot on the front bolts and slowly lift the back foot and place it on the tail side bolts.
 Now, shift weight on the toes then on the heels to observe how the board will react.

 After that, place the board on flat concrete, street or parking lot, and repeat the process.
 Since the wheels are on solid ground, they’ll move slightly when you shift the weight – do not lose control and move naturally.